Meta tracked users without consent by skirting Apple’s privacy features says lawsuit

 This allows the company to monitor everything that happens on external websites without needing user consent or the consent of the website.

-“This causes various risks for the user, with the host app being able to track every single interaction with external websites, from all form inputs like passwords and addresses, to every single tap”, wrote Felix Krause, a former Google engineer who discovered the code.
+“This causes various risks for the user, with the host app being able to track every single interaction with external websites, from all form inputs like passwords and addresses, to every single tap,” wrote Felix Krause, a former Google engineer who discovered the code.

 In a class-action complaint, however, two Facebook users accused the company of bypassing Apple’s 2021 privacy rules which require advertisers to ask for explicit permission when they want to track a users’ behaviour across certain apps.